The San Diego Real Estate Market

 If you’re looking to enter the San Diego housing market, we can help you!
 We’re local San Diego real estate agents who can help you buy or sell your San Diego condo or residential property.
 If you want to learn more about the Pacific Beach real estate market, check out our neighborhood spotlight!

-Lying along the Pacific Ocean south of Oceanside, is the “Village by the Sea” known as Carlsbad.
+Lying along the Pacific Ocean south of Oceanside is the “Village by the Sea” known as Carlsbad.
 Covering 40-square miles, the area is one of the wealthiest communities in California.
 Often a common tourist destination, Carlsbad is a beautiful area to settle down.
-Only a short drive away from Downtown San Diego, and other desirable areas around San Diego County, Carlsbad’s central location is ideal both for tourists and locals alike.
+Only a 30-minute drive away from Downtown San Diego, and other desirable areas around San Diego County, Carlsbad’s central location is ideal both for tourists and locals alike.